 - If you want a floral arrangement that truly stands out, think of a dramatic, single flower arrangement.

-- Lilies in a hand tied arrangement or in an S-Shaped arrangement would make a lovely, thoughtful and rather unique gift for any important woman in your life.
+- Lilies in a hand-tied arrangement or in an S-Shaped arrangement would make a lovely, thoughtful and unique gift for any important woman in your life.

 - Along with flowers, food plays a pivotal role in any celebration in Italy.

-- Sweets and baked goods are thoughtful additions to a floral arrangement as a gifts.
+- Sweets and baked goods are thoughtful additions to a floral arrangement as gifts.

 Easter is the most important festival of the Christian Church.
 It celebrates the resurrection of Christ and is held between 21st March and 25th April, on the first Sunday after the first full moon following the northern spring equinox.
 Traditionally White flowers are the foremost choice for Easter, but you can send a colorful arrangement of Pink Lilies or Mixed Color Roses in a woven basket.
 Great choices for Easter include spring flowers like Daffodil, Tulip, Rhododendron & Azaleas.

 The Italians are a family oriented culture and parents are at the center of many of their celebrations.
 Little wonder then that Father’s Day is a big deal there.
 Celebrated at the beginning of the warm season in the third week of June, Father’s Day coincides with a time of plentiful floral abundance.
 Italian fathers, therefore, are treated to a floral feast like no other, with Roses, Lilies, Alstroemeria, Gerberas, Lilies, mixed seasonal flowers, Sunflowers and many more in full bloom.

 - A beautiful single flower arrangement with an offbeat flower like a Sunflower would make a lovely surprise for your father

 - In order to really send a gift that makes an impression, combine your floral arrangement with cheese, crackers and fruit baskets.